...and so it goes.

 That brings us to today.
 Nova Sango Productions has been very fortunate to find a new home at the former Telstar Studio here in Sarasota.
 This studio has a very storied past.
 It was originally built in the late 70s when an original garage recording set-up out grew it's shell.
 Fortunately it got to move into a new shell designed by John Storyk.
 John Storyk is a very well-known studio designer who has done over 3000 world-class audio recording studios.
 His first project was Jimi Hendrix's Electric Ladyland.
 Storyk has also done private studios for Bob Marley, Jay-Z, and Bruce Springsteen to name just a few.
 Telstar and all of the names it has had since have hosted some incredible artists ranging from Gregg Allman/Allman Brothers Band, Metallica, Billy Corgan to Cher and Pro-Pain and all sorts in between.
 For the past few years the studio has been left as just bones of what it once was.

 In March of 2013 I met Christian Land (then tenant of the studio) completely by chance as most good things go.
-From that point on I have been going "right foot, left foot" wading through the journey of getting this ship to set sail again and let sound fill it's air.
+In August 2014 Rob Caldwell came onboard as engineer/producer and general co-conspirator.
+As always we have continued to go "right foot, left foot" wading through the journey of sailing this ship once again and letting sound fill it's air.
 I welcome and encourage all to be a part of the voyage!